 - Timeline: Create a reasonable and descriptive timeline that relates to the proposed research activities for the requested semester.

 - Personal Statement: Write about how the proposed research activity relates to your personal and professional goals.
-Also describe how the research relates to your progress in the Grand Challenge Scholars Program (including how you have been actively engaged in GCSP)
+Also describe how the research relates to your progress in the Grand Challenges Scholars Program (including how you have been actively engaged in GCSP)

 - Resume: students will submit a current resume, showing transferable skills and abilities.
 Contact the Fulton Engineering Career Center for help creating or updating your resume.
 Unofficial Transcript: students will submit an unofficial transcript.
 Students must be in academic good standing with a minimum cumulative GPA of 3.0 to be eligible for the GCSP Research Stipend.